openharmony/docs/en/device-dev/kernel/kernel-small-debug-shell-error.md

     system memcheck over, all passed!
     ```

-    Based on the preceding information, you can analyze the causes of the user-space exception.
+    Based on the preceding information, you can analyze the causes of the user-mode exception.